RealMSHB/GameDev-Twitter-Bot/README.md

 # GameDev-Twitter-Bot
-this bot is local and you should have node.js and twit
+this bot is a simple twitter bot.

-you have to add a Config file for connecting to Twitter :
+you need to add your key's to the config file.
 Config File :

         var T = new Twit({